 No commercial support was received for this activity.

 To view this activity, you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+ or Adobe Flash Player 9+.
 Be sure to disable any pop-up blocking software prior to beginning this activity.

-This activity is designed to meet the educational needs of case managers, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers and other health care professionals (HCPs) who serve the older adult population.
+This activity is designed to meet the educational needs of case managers, nurses, nursing home administrators, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers and other health care professionals (HCPs) who care for the older adult population.

 At the end of this educational activity, participants should be able to:

 - Explore the association between hearing loss and cognitive burden.

 - Explain how the different stages of hearing loss impact cognitive function and health literacy.

 - Identify the potential impact of untreated hearing loss on indirect health, psychosocial well-being and overall quality of life.

 - Describe communication and management techniques for caregivers to accommodate changes in the cognitive status of those with hearing loss.